 In January 1943, George was sent out on a work detail to Lipa Batangas.
 The POWs built runways and revetments at Lipa Airfield and a farm.
 Not long after arriving at Lipa, on January 12, 1943, George was sent to the hospital ward at Bilibid Prison suffering from exophthalmia, the dryness of the cornea of the eye, which is caused by a lack of Vitamin A. He was discharged on April 12, 1943.
 One thing that is known is that large supplies of medicine arrived at the prison in December 1942, and the POW medical staff was given it to treat the sick.

 On March 31, 1943, his name appeared on a list – released by the War Department – of men known to be Japanese Prisoners of War.
 George’s family did not learn he was a Prisoner of War weeks earlier.

-REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE FIRST CLASS GEORGE E CHUMLEY IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST
+“REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE FIRST CLASS GEORGE E CHUMLEY IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST

-ULIO THE ADJUTANT GENERAL.
+ULIO THE ADJUTANT GENERAL.”